ductoman16/freewill-takehome/README.md

 # Free Will Takehome Assignment - Charity Selector

 ## Running locally
-Use the following npm script to compile and run:
+Use the following npm script to compile and run.

 ``` shell
 npm run start
 ```

+The npm script already includes arguments for the charity and profile CSVs, but if you'd like to change the parameters you can do so in [./package.json](./package.json).

+### Unit Tests

-And to run unit tests:
+To run unit tests:

 ``` shell
 npm run test